-I got a call yesterday from a client who was dealing with a debt collector.
+I got a call yesterday from a client who is dealing with a debt collector.
 She was surprised when I told her that paying a debt collection company would hurt her credit.
 You see, using a debt settlement company is worse in many ways than filing bankruptcy.
-The FDCPA (Fair Debt Collection Practices Act (FDCPA) is in place to protect consumers from abusive debt practices.
+The Fair Debt Collection Practices Act (FDCPA) is in place to protect consumers from abusive debt practices.
 The aforementioned client was paying the debt collector because it was “the honest thing to do.”
 But, what she didn’t know is that after a debt is sent to a collection company, she only hurts herself by paying the bill.
 This article teaches you how to handle a debt collector.

 Pay a $1,000 debt, and $1,000 is gone.
 I know it sounds obvious but let’s think about it.
 If you simply invest $2,000 dollars when you are 16 years old and another $2,000 when you are 17 years old into a money market at 16%, you will have over $1 million with which to retire at age 65.
 That’s a much better use for your $1,000.

 When the collection company reports an effort to collect it damages your credit.
 If you respond to the collection company, they report it.
 If you make a payment or talk to them, they report another contact, and it starts all over.
 Any payment or admission increases the time they have under the statute of limitations.